WWE News: On Same Day As Hall Of Fame Announcement, Kurt Angle Reveals Who He Wants In His Final Match And If He Will Wrestle Again

 Kurt Angle’s idea for his final wrestling match ever is one that wouldn’t be against someone he has never faced before.
 No, Angle wants to take on AJ Styles again and he even gave him one of the most complimentary comparisons of all time.

 “The one that I would really love to have a final match with right now is the kid that’s the hottest right now in WWE…that’s AJ Styles.
 I wrestled AJ in TNA, and I can tell you that he is every bit as good as Shawn Michaels.
 The thing with AJ Styles, and I want everybody to realize this…you don’t have to do anything with him.
 He does all the work.
 So it’s an easy match for you.
 He flies around the ring.
-He does all the bumping.
+He does all the bumping.”

 Throughout his historic career, Kurt Angle has wrestled a lot of different stars between multiple promotions.
 Many of them such as AJ Styles and John Cena, he has wrestled on many occasions.
 He has wrestled in the Olympics and around the world, so, it isn’t surprising that he is headlining the 2017 class for the Hall of Fame as he truly deserves it.